Co-clustering of Spatially Resolved Transcriptomic Data: Discussion

-Although this article has introduced a complete solution to answer some relevant questions in the analysis of spatial transcriptomics, we believe that there is space for further extensions.
-First, instead of relying on pre-processing techniques \citep{Townes_etal.2019}, \spartaco~could be extended to directly model UMI counts, similarly to how SPARK \citep{Sun_etal:2020} has extended SpatialDE \citep{Svensson_etal:2018}.
-Second, to overcome the limitations of the stochastic EM which appeared in Section \ref{subsec:simulation3}, we could explore the \emph{simulated annealing} algorithm \citep{Vanlaarhoven_Aarts.1987}, to reduce the chances of converging to local maxima.
+Although this article has introduced a complete solution to answer some relevant questions in the analysis of spatial transcriptomics, we believe that there is space for further extensions. \review{To use \spartaco~on spatial transcriptomic experiments, the UMI counts must be transformed through a real-valuated function as discussed at the beginning of Section \ref{sec:the_statistical_model}.
+We performed this step using the pre-processing techniques of \cite{Townes_etal.2019}, which in our application have led to approximately symmetric distributions of the gene expression vectors $\mathbf{x}_i$.
+In addition, our model is theoretically robust with respect to the presence of heavy tail distributions thanks to the random parameters $\sigma^2_{kr,i}$, that allow to go beyond the normal assumption.
+Nevertheless, } \spartaco~could be extended to directly model UMI counts, similarly to how SPARK \citep{Sun_etal:2020} has extended SpatialDE \citep{Svensson_etal:2018}.
+Second, to overcome the limitations of the stochastic EM presented in Section \ref{subsec:simulation3}, we could explore the \emph{simulated annealing} algorithm \citep{Vanlaarhoven_Aarts.1987}, to reduce the chances of converging to local maxima.